LuisPFlores/MIP-PermissionsManagement/Cloud Identity Assessment Delivery Guide.md

     - **Serverless Functions**: Tracks assigned permissions and usage of the serverless functions for AWS only.
 For more information, see [View analytic information about serverless functions](https://docs.microsoft.com/en-us/azure/active-directory/cloud-infrastructure-entitlement-management/usage-analytics-serverless-functions).

-    System administrators can use this information to make decisions about granting permissions and reducing risk on unused permissions.
+> [!NOTE] System administrators can use this information to make decisions about granting permissions and reducing risk on unused permissions.